indiscripts/IdExtenso/README.md

 * Would you like to trace your debug messages in a log file the easy way?

-* Are you concerned with localizing your scripts in many languages?
+* Are you concerned with localizing your scripts in other languages?

 * …and always making sure that the environment (OS, InDesign version, locale, script engine) is properly identified and managed?